E. L. Doctorow

 Edgar Lawrence Doctorow (January 6, 1931 – July 21, 2015) was an American novelist, editor, and professor, best known for his works of historical fiction.

-He wrote twelve novels, three volumes of short fiction and a stage drama.
-They included the award-winning novels Ragtime (1975), Billy Bathgate (1989), and The March (2005).
+He wrote twelve novels, three volumes of short fiction and a stage drama, including the award-winning novels Ragtime (1975), Billy Bathgate (1989), and The March (2005).
 These, like many of his other works, placed fictional characters in recognizable historical contexts, with known historical figures, and often used different narrative styles.
 His stories were recognized for their originality and versatility, and Doctorow was praised for his audacity and imagination.

-A number of Doctorow's novels and short stories were also adapted for the screen, including Welcome to Hard Times (1967) starring Henry Fonda, Daniel (1983) starring Timothy Hutton, Billy Bathgate (1991) starring Dustin Hoffman, and Wakefield (2016) starring Bryan Cranston.
+Several of Doctorow's novels and short stories were also adapted into films, including Welcome to Hard Times (1967) starring Henry Fonda, Daniel (1983) starring Timothy Hutton, Billy Bathgate (1991) starring Dustin Hoffman, Jolene (2008) starring Jessica Chastain, and Wakefield (2016) starring Bryan Cranston.
 His most notable adaptations were for the film Ragtime (1981) and the Broadway musical of the same name (1998), which won four Tony Awards.

-Doctorow was the recipient of numerous writing awards, including the National Book Critics Circle Award for Ragtime, National Book Critics Circle Award for Billy Bathgate, National Book Critics Circle Award for The March, and the American Academy of Arts and Letters Gold Medal for Fiction.
-Former President Barack Obama called him "one of America's greatest novelists".
+Doctorow was the recipient of numerous writing awards, including the National Book Critics Circle Award which he was awarded three different times (for Ragtime, Billy Bathgate, and The March).
+At the time of his death, President Barack Obama called him "one of America's greatest novelists".

+Doctorow was a member of the Writers and Artists for Peace in the Middle East, a pro-Israel group.
+In 1984, he signed a letter protesting German arms sales to Saudi Arabia.